omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 Defining a wizard page in Java requires that you install the Eclipse PDE (Plug-in Development Environment), and that you have some Eclipse development skills.

-The template.properties key for denoting a Java-based wizard page is page.<NN>.class, and the value should be the fully qualified name of the Java class that implements the wizard page.
+The `template.properties` key for denoting a Java-based wizard page is `page.<NN>.class`, and the value should be the fully qualified name of the Java class that implements the wizard page.
 The requirements for the class are:
   - the class must be accessible to the class loader
-  - the class must extend org.omnetpp.common.wizard.ICustomWizardPage;
+  - the class must extend `org.omnetpp.common.wizard.ICustomWizardPage;`
   - the class must have a public constructor with the following argument list:
-    (String name, IContentTemplate creatorTemplate, String condition)
+    (`String name, IContentTemplate creatorTemplate, String condition`)

 ==== Creating Custom Widgets

 Since XSWT works via Java reflection, your own custom widgets can be used the forms very much like normal SWT widgets.
-No glue or registration code is needed, just add their package to the <import> tags at the top of the XSWT file.
+No glue or registration code is needed, just add their package to the `<import>` tags at the top of the XSWT file.

 However, some Java code is needed so that the wizard knows how to write template variables into your widgets and how to extract them after editing.
-This functionality can be added via the org.omnetpp.common.wizard.IWidgetAdapter interface.
-This interface must be implemented either by the widget class itself, or by a class named <widgetclass>Adapter in the same package.
+This functionality can be added via the `org.omnetpp.common.wizard.IWidgetAdapter` interface.
+This interface must be implemented either by the widget class itself, or by a class named `<widgetclass>Adapter` in the same package.
 The interface has methods to tell whether the adapter supports a given widget, to read the value out of the widget, and to write a value into the widget.

-In addition to basic data types (Boolean, Integer, Double, String, etc), it is possible to use compound data types as well, i.e. those composed of the List and Map interfaces of the Java Collections API.
-The default values can be given in the template.properties file in the JSON notation, and the result can be used in the templates (iteration via <#list>, etc).
+In addition to basic data types (`Boolean, Integer, Double, String, etc`), it is possible to use compound data types as well, i.e. those composed of the List and Map interfaces of the Java Collections API.
+The default values can be given in the template.properties file in the JSON notation, and the result can be used in the templates (iteration via `<#list>`, etc).

 Jar files placed into the plugins/ subdirectory of an OMNeT++ project will be loaded automatically, and will be available for all templates.
 Jar files in